Pellet fuel: Hazards

-Wood pellets can emit large quantities of poisonous carbon monoxide during storage.
+Wood pellets can emit large quantities of poisonous carbon monoxide during storage by autoxidation.
 Fatal accidents have taken place in private storerooms and onboard marine vessels.

 When handled, wood pellets give off fine dust which can cause serious dust explosions.

 Wood pellets are typically stored in bulk in large silos.
 Pellets may self-heat, ignite and give rise to a deep-seated smoldering fire that is very difficult to extinguish.
 The smoldering fire produces toxic carbon monoxide and flammable pyrolysis gases that can lead to silo explosions.

 Pellet stove operation

 There are three general types of pellet heating appliances: free standing pellet stoves, pellet stove inserts and pellet boilers.

 Pellet stoves work like modern furnaces, where fuel, wood, or other biomass pellets, is stored in a storage bin called a hopper.
 The hopper can be located on the top of the appliance, the side of it or remotely.
 A mechanical auger automatically feeds pellets into a burn pot.
 From there, they burn at high temperatures with minimal emissions.
 Heat-exchange tubes send air heated by fire into room.
 Convection fans circulate air through heat-exchange tubes and into room.
 Pellet stoves have circuit boards inside that act like a thermostat and to regulate temperature.

 A pellet stove insert is a stove that is inserted into an existing masonry or prefabricated wood fireplace, similar to a fireplace insert.

 Pellet boilers are standalone central heating and hot water systems designed to replace traditional fossil fuel systems in residential, commercial and institutional applications.
 Automatic or auto-pellet boilers include silos for bulk storage of pellets, a fuel delivery system that moves the fuel from the silo to the hopper, a logic controller to regulate temperature across multiple heating zones and an automated ash removal system for long-term automated operations.

-Pellet baskets allow a person to heat their home using pellets in existing stoves or fireplaces.
+Pellet baskets allow one to heat one's home using pellets in existing stoves or fireplaces.

 Energy output and efficiency

 The energy content of wood pellets is approximately 4.7 – 5.2 MWh/tonne (~7450 BTU/lb), 14.4-20.3 MJ/kg.

 High-efficiency wood pellet stoves and boilers have been developed in recent years, typically offering combustion efficiencies of over 85%.
 The newest generation of wood pellet boilers can work in condensing mode and therefore achieve 12% higher efficiency values.

-Wood pellet boilers have limited control over the rate and presence of combustion compared to liquid or gaseous-fired systems; however, for this reason they are better suited for hydronic heating systems due to the hydronic system's greater ability to store heat.
+Wood pellet boilers have limited control over the rate and presence of combustion compared to liquid or gaseous-fired systems.
+For this reason, they are better suited for hydronic heating systems due to the hydronic system's greater ability to store heat.
 Pellet burners capable of being retrofitted to oil-burning boilers are also available.